Ahousaht Indian Residential School

 In June 1904, just months before the new Ahousaht Indian Residential School was set to start its first school year under the direction of the Presbyterian Church, five Ahousaht chiefs sent the government a petition.
 In it, they protested Presbyterian incursions in their community and accused missionary John Russell of keeping children at the school against their parents’ wishes.
 The petition is one of several written by community members over the years contesting actions by the Church and the residential school.
 Community members often invoked the bitter rivalry between the Presbyterian and Roman Catholic churches—both present in Ahousaht and both competing for adherents—in their efforts to steer the school in directions more in line with Ahousaht values and practice.
 It was a bargaining chip few Indigenous communities had, but lost much of its power as the Presbyterians became more entrenched in the village.

-Indeed, that school had moved, to Clayoquot (Tofino), just 20 kilometres away, because the Department of Indian Affairs (DIA) would not finance it.
+Indeed, that school had moved, to Clayoquot (Tofino), just 20 kilometres away, because the Department of Indian Affairs would not finance it.
 But the Catholics still had a church and mission in the village and in many of the surrounding villages, too.
-The DIA decided it was better to let things be.
+The Department of Indian Affairs decided it was better to let things be.

 It wasn’t long before the Presbyterian Church approached the Indian Department again—this time for a residential school.
-The DIA, however, questioned the need for a residential school when attendance at the day school was excellent and the children already learned from their parents all the vocational skills—sealing, fishing, and “native” industries—that they would need as adults.
+The Department of Indian Affairs, however, questioned the need for a residential school when attendance at the day school was excellent and the children already learned from their parents all the vocational skills—sealing, fishing, and “native” industries—that they would need as adults.
 Once again, the Department was also concerned about creating friction with the Roman Catholic Church.
-“The Presbyterians have a boarding school at Alberni and the Roman Catholics have a similar one at Clayoquot,” wrote Martin Benson, of the DIA’s schools branch.
+“The Presbyterians have a boarding school at Alberni and the Roman Catholics have a similar one at Clayoquot,” wrote Martin Benson, of the Department of Indian Affairs’ schools branch.
 “This about evens matters in this locality.”

 But the Presbyterians pushed ahead.
 Russell invited parents, who left the reserve during long stretches of the year, to leave their children with him so they could attend school.
 By 1903, he had 26 children boarding with him and his family.
 Perhaps not surprisingly, Mrs. Russell’s health suffered, and her husband had to resign his post.